xdenser/node-firebird-libfbclient/README.md

     options = {
        lc_ctype: string // alternative connection charset - default is "UTF8", see FB/IB documentation for possible values
-       lc_decode: (Buffer) => string // conversion function for text/varchar fields - this allows only to read fields, if not provided and lc_ctype is not UTF8 text fields will be returned as Buffer from FBResult
+       lc_ctype_decode: (Buffer) => string // conversion function for text/varchar fields - this allows only to read fields, if not provided and lc_ctype is not UTF8 text fields will be returned as Buffer from FBResult
     }